ifwe/bruce/doc/dev_info.md

 In GCC 4.8, support was added for [AddressSanitizer] (http://code.google.com/p/address-sanitizer/), a useful debugging tool.
-This is enabled by default in debug builds of Bruce.
+This is enabled by default in debug builds.
 When running Bruce with the address sanitizer, you may notice that it uses a large amount of virtual memory (often multiple terabytes).
 This is expected behavior.
-After running Bruce for a while with the address sanitizer, it may exit with the following error
+After running Bruce for a while with the address sanitizer, it may exit with the following error message:
-message:

 ```
 ERROR: Failed to mmap